"THE PRIDE OF ARAPAHOE"

 Mr. Funk has been the Director of Instrumental Music at Arapahoe since the summer/fall of 2011 (adding Orchestra in the fall of 2017).
-In addition to his instrumental music duties, Mr. Funk has also taught music theory and music appreciation courses as well as supervised numerous independent study music projects.
+In addition to his instrumental music duties, Mr. Funk is currently the Performing Arts Department Chair and supervises numerous independent study music projects.

 Mr. Funk was fortunate to have the opportunity to student teach under Dr. Ed Cannava at Arapahoe High School and Mr. Rimas Vaitaitis at Euclid Middle School in the fall of 2005.
 He has also studied trombone with Dr. John Wacker and Dr. Don McLaurin at Western State Colorado University in Gunnison, Colorado.